A massive quiescent galaxy at redshift 4.658

-Given our measured $f_{\mathrm{H}\alpha\mathrm{,\,broad}}$, which is more direct than our AGN continuum measurement, the average relation for local AGN presented by \cite{Greene2005} predicts $f_{5100}$ to be $\simeq0.4$ dex brighter than we measure.
-However, given the intrinsic scatter of 0.2 dex they report, our measured $f_{5100}$ is only 2$\sigma$ below the mean relation.
-The extreme equivalent widths of the observed Balmer absorption features firmly disfavour stronger AGN continuum emission.

-We fit the narrow H$\alpha$ and [N\,\textsc{ii}] lines in our spectrum as follows.
-We first subtract from our observed spectrum the posterior median Bagpipes model from our full spectral fitting, described in Section \ref{sec:results_fitting}.
-We then simultaneously fit Gaussian components to both lines, assuming the same velocity width for both, which is allowed to vary.
-This process is visualised in Fig. \ref{fig:spectrum2}.
-We also show the broad H$\beta$ line in our AGN model, for which we assume the same width as broad H$\alpha$, as well as Case B recombination.
-It can be seen that the broad H$\beta$ line peaks at around the noise level in our spectrum, and is hence too weak to be clearly observed in our data.
+As visualised in Figure \ref{fig:spectrum2}, we fit Gaussian components to the narrow H$\alpha$ and [N\,\textsc{ii}] lines following subtraction of our best-fitting Bagpipes model (see Methods).
 We obtain a H$\alpha$ narrow-line flux of $1.58\pm0.10\ \times\ 10^{-18}$ erg s$^{-1}$ cm$^{-2}$ and a [N\,\textsc{ii}] flux of $1.56\pm0.10\ \times\ 10^{-18}$ erg s$^{-1}$ cm$^{-2}$, giving a line ratio of log$_{10}$([N\,\textsc{ii}]/H$\alpha) = -0.01\pm0.04$.
 This line ratio is significantly higher than would be expected as a result of ongoing star formation, and is consistent with excitation due to an AGN or shocks resulting from galactic outflows \cite{Kewley2013}.
-Such outflows are commonly observed in post-starburst galaxies at $z\gtrsim1$ \cite{Maltby2019} without corresponding AGN signatures, suggesting either that these outflows are driven by stellar feedback, or that the AGN activity responsible for the outflow has since shut down.
+Such outflows are commonly observed in post-starburst galaxies at $z\gtrsim1$ \cite{Maltby2019}.
+We discuss what can be learned about the star-formation rate of GS-9209 from the observed H$\alpha$ flux in Methods.

-Even if we assume all the narrow H$\alpha$ emission is driven by ongoing star formation, we obtain SFR = $1.9\pm0.1$ M$_\odot$ yr$^{-1}$ \cite{Kennicutt2012}, corresponding to log$_{10}($sSFR/yr$^{-1})=-10.3\pm0.1$.
-This is under the assumption that dust attenuation is negligible, based on our finding of a very low $A_V$ from full spectral fitting in Section \ref{sec:results_fitting}.
-This is well below the commonly applied sSFR threshold for defining quiescent galaxies at this redshift \cite{Pacifici2016}, log$_{10}($sSFR$_\mathrm{threshold}/$yr$^{-1})= 0.2/t_\mathrm{H} = -9.8$, where $t_\mathrm{H}$ is the age of the Universe.
-Given the multiple lines of evidence we uncover for a significant non-stellar component to this line, it is likely that the SFR of GS-9209 is considerably lower than this estimate.

 We estimate the black-hole mass for GS-9209, $M_\bullet$, from our combined H$\alpha$ flux and broad-line width, using the relation presented in Equation 6 of \cite{Greene2005}, obtaining log$_{10}(M_\bullet/$M$_\odot)= 8.7\pm0.1$.
 From our Bagpipes full spectral fit, we infer a stellar velocity dispersion, $\sigma=247\pm16$ km s$^{-1}$ for GS-9209, after correcting for the intrinsic dispersion of our template set, as well as instrumental dispersion.
 Given this measurement, the relationship between velocity dispersion and black-hole mass presented by \cite{Kormendy2013} predicts log$_{10}(M_\bullet/$M$_\odot)= 8.9\pm0.1$.